-In addition to being the CEO of Lemonade Insurance N.V., Mr. Schreiber is also a member of the management board of Lemonade Insurance N.V.'s direct parent company Lemonade B.V. and the CEO of the Lemonade Group.
+In addition to being the Chair of the Management Board of Lemonade Insurance N.V., Mr. Schreiber is also a member of the Management Board of Lemonade Insurance N.V.'s direct parent company Lemonade B.V. and the Co-CEO of the Lemonade Group.
 This ensures direct influence and commitment from controlling stakeholders and the Lemonade Group.